brython-dev/brython/www/doc/en/test.md

 For an example on how it works see [debugger](../../tests/debugger.html)

-If you want to add additional trace points call the setTrace function provided by the API inside your function
+If you want to add additional trace points call the setTrace function provided by the API inside your own function (currently must be globally accessible)

 The following is the debugger public API you can find more details description in the code at www/tests/debugger/main.js